gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 >
 > -- [Wikipedia](https://en.wikipedia.org/wiki/HKDF)

-Essentially, HKDF will take input that is not particular secure and make it secure.
+Essentially, HKDF will take input that is not particular secure and make it more secure.

 The spec defining this encryption requires use of SHA-256 as our hash algorithm and the resulting keys for HKDF in web push should be no longer than 256 bits